Fort Edward-Glens Falls, NY (FED)

 The station was placed on the National Register of Historic Places in 2000.
 An initial restoration between 1999 and 2000 repaired the roof and converted a baggage shed to a small waiting room and restroom for Amtrak passengers.

 The second phase of what has been deemed a highly successful restoration of the entire interior began with an earmark in 2005 from a Federal Transportation Enhancement Program for $291,532.
 New York State supplied $36,442 and local funds amounted to about $40,000.
-This project created a café, store area and accessible bathrooms, replaced floor joists and added a new floor which utilizes radiant heat.
-The restored station reopened in April 2009 after six months of construction and now provides a home to a gallery and gift shop with an accompanying coffee stand.
+This project created commercial space and accessible bathrooms, replaced floor joists and added a new floor which utilizes radiant heat.
+The restored station reopened in April 2009 after six months of construction.

 Situated at the falls of the Hudson River, the area that would become Fort Edward was, prior to European settlement, a place where portages began, overland to the headwaters of Lake Champlain.
 The Dutch reached the area in 1731 and erected a fur-trading outpost.
 Beginning with the French and Indian Wars, the area’s location became strategic due to its location at the beginning of the easiest overland route north.
 Fort Lyman, a British outpost, was also built there.
 The name was changed in 1755 to Fort Edward in honor of Edward Duke of York, the king’s grandson.
 Although the fort was dismantled before the Revolutionary War, the name remained.
 While they had no military stockade, the settlers took arms against the British themselves, since they were in the path of Bourgoyne’s British army.